jarvyii/InventorySystem/InventorySystem/README.md

 **************************************************************************************
 REQUIREMENTS TO RUN THE PROJECT

-The was desgned to use SQLite as DataBase System.
+The was designed to use SQLite as DataBase System.

  1- You need access to the Console Command.